 Are diamonds with old cuts valuable?

 Old-mine cut and old-European cut diamonds are normally evaluated by comparison to modern-cut stones.
-Value is usually determined by estimating the color, clarity.
+Value is usually determined by estimating the colour, clarity.
 The weight the stone would retain if it were re-cut to modern proportions.

 it's not suggested to re-cut old diamonds if they're in their original mountings.
 The overall integrity of the piece.
 Value, would've been adversely affected by doing so.